 The Supergiant Games title places you in the shoes of Zagreus, the prince of the Underworld and son of the titular Hades, who’s desperately trying to escape his unpleasant home.
 You’ll need to fight your way through the monsters in the underworld to survive, using new abilities and knowledge from the gods you meet along the way.

-Despite it coming out in 2018 on old-gen platforms, Red Dead Redemption 2 is still widely regarded as one of the best looking games in recent years regardless of what platform you play it on and if that isn’t enough to convince you to pick it up, what will?
+Despite it coming out in 2018 on PS4 and Xbox One, Red Dead Redemption 2 is still widely regarded as one of the best-looking games in recent years regardless of what platform you play it on and if that isn’t enough to convince you to pick it up, what will?

 We all have our views on what the best Grand Theft Auto game is, but you must admit; Grand Theft Auto V has had one hell of a run.

-Released in 2013, GTA 5 is the 15th instalment in the series and follows three main protagonists – retired bank robber Michael De Santa, gangster Franklin Clinton, and all round psychopath Trevor Phillips – as they attempt daring heists for known criminals.
+Released in 2013, GTA 5 is the 15th installment in the series and follows three main protagonists – retired bank robber Michael De Santa, gangster Franklin Clinton, and all-around psychopath Trevor Phillips – as they attempt daring heists for known criminals.
 It’s a proper GTA game with free roam, character switching, and both third and first-person perspective.

-GTA 5 is the second best-selling videogame of all time and one of the only games to release on three different generational platforms.
+GTA 5 is the second best-selling videogame of all time and one of the only games to be released on three different generational platforms.
 If that’s not enough to convince you while we wait for the GTA 6 release date, we don’t know what will.

 Remedy has always been a studio with bold ideas and unique premises ever since it was formed, but Control is its most impressive accomplishment to date.
-Packing a slick, fast-paced action game into a featureless setting is no easy feat.
-But Remedy manages to interweave fascinating spooky stories, supernatural powers, and luscious modern architecture into one big package.
+Packing a slick, fast-paced action game into a minimalistic office-building setting is no easy feat.
+But, Remedy manages to interweave fascinating spooky stories, supernatural powers, and luscious modern architecture into one big package.

 You’ll play as Jesse Faden, the new director of the Federal Bureau of Control (FBC), which is based in a brutalist skyscraper known as The Oldest House.
 This skyscraper is full of mysteries and oddities and you’ll have to explore them as you uncover the secrets hidden within.

-It’s very different to the other games on our list, but with a sequel planned, and the game sharing the Alan Wake universe, you’d be silly for missing out on this one if you’ve already spent some time in Bright Falls with Alan Wake 2.
+It’s very different from the other games on our list, but with a sequel planned, and the game sharing the Alan Wake universe, you’d be silly for missing out on this one if you’ve already spent some time in Bright Falls with Alan Wake 2.

-It’s soccer with rocket propelled cars, need I say any more?
+It’s soccer with rocket-propelled cars, need we say any more?
 When Rocket League first crashed onto our screens in 2015, it did so with the promise of delivering exhilarating online experiences and it’s certainly lived up to that promise.

 Arguably one of the best multiplayer games out there, Psyonix continues to breathe new life into this compelling little game.
-Whether it’s adding new incentives for players to climb the Rocket League ranks, dreaming up new Rocket League cars (and new hitboxes), or adding new Rocket Passes, there’s plenty to dig into here.
+Whether it’s adding new incentives for players to climb the Rocket League ranks, dreaming up new Rocket League cars, or adding new Rocket Passes, there’s plenty to dig into here.

 It’s very difficult to spoil Immortality while trying to explain its premise, but trust us when we say that Sam Barlow’s latest game is one of the best experiences out there.